kuzditomi/quick-slack-custom-status/README.md

 # Development
 For development, you will need
 - dotnet core 3.1 sdk
+- nodejs
 - docker

-You will need to run the web app and the reverse proxy for development.
+You will need to run the web api, the frontend app and the reverse proxy for development.
-After starting them, you can reach the app on https://localhost
+After starting them, you can reach the app on https://localhost, but it's advised to setup a valid domain-like address in the hostsfile for slack authorization to work better.

 ### Setup
 You need two environment variables for the app to run: